It’s the age of convenience and accessibility. Food, groceries, pet supplies, and anything else you need can be delivered to...

 What Happens if You Don’t Have Auto Insurance?

-The best way to understand your legal options if you are uninsured is to contact a car accident attorney.
-We can review your case and let you know the best course of action.
+If you have been in a car accident and are uninsured, contact a car accident attorney to review your case and determine the best course of action.

 What if the At-Fault Party Doesn’t Have Car Insurance?

 In Florida, it is illegal to drive without car insurance.
 But some drivers are uninsured or underinsured, and if you are involved in an accident with one of them, they will face legal penalties.
 Usually, these parties don’t have many assets, so filing a direct claim against them may not give you the results you want.
 Your car insurance company should be your first source of compensation to cover immediate costs.